-1.4.1 Commitment to the UN Global Compact
+1.4.1 Commitment

 Hitachi Rail supports and promotes the UN Global Compact Network initiative as a reference framework to create and develop an economic, social and environmental framework which promotes a healthy and sustainable world economy for all.
-As every year, in November 2021 Hitachi Rail has published its Communication on Progress which has been certified by the UNGC as "Advanced level" for its commitments to decarbonisation and forwardlooking roadmap in the application of the 10 principles.
+As every year, in November 2021 Hitachi Rail has published its Communication on Progress which has been certified by the UNGC as "Advanced level" for its commitments to decarbonisation and forward-looking roadmap in the application of the 10 principles.